 Being able to teach my child to read from an earlier age will certainly enable them to solve the curiosity around them.
 The child will understand signs and posters, allowing them to acquire knowledge from reading.
 They would able to gather information themselves and learn more about the world.

 You will notice that young children like to pretend to read when they hold up a book and flip through the pages as though they enjoyed it.
 Even though they may not able to speak, it does not stop them from learning how to read.

 Reading is very different from speaking, and it does not happen at the same time for young children.
 There is a steady progression in the child’s ability over time.

 The best time to time to teach my child to read is when they start to speak, usually around two to two-and-a-half years of age.
-Basic reading skills can then be developed even before they enter pre-school.
+Basic reading skills can then be developed even before they enter preschool.
 Read my blog on how the sleep pattern of a child could affect their reading habits.

 Read Bedtime Stories To Your Child

-Create a supportive environment that makes your child’s reading being fun.
+Create a supportive environment that makes your child’s reading fun.
 Read them aloud often during the day and before bedtime.
 Make it a routine before bedtime, so that they are motivated to go to sleep after giving them a treat of bedtime stories.
 Before long, they will ask for them when the time is up before they sleep.
-Soon they will develop their own interest in books and stories, and they can read it on their own.
+Soon they will develop their own interest in books and stories, and they can read them on their own.